daniellinye/HRINFG3/README.md

 3. Execute _.setup.py_ which is also in the root folder

-4. Run _euromast.py_ in the euromast folder
+4. Run _euromast.py_ inside the euromast folder